-Definition Symbol Minimum Typical Maximum Unit
+Definition Symbol Min Typical Max Unit

-VDD_PLL to VAA/VAA_PIX t0 0 μs
+VDD_PLL to VAA/VAA_PIX t0 0 - μs

-VAA/VAA_PIX to VDD_IO t1 0 μs
+VAA/VAA_PIX to VDD_IO t1 0 = = μs

-VDD_IO to VDD t2 0 - - μs
+VDD_IO to VDD t2 0 = = μs

-Hard Reset t3 2 - - μs
+Hard Reset t3 2 = = μs

-Internal Initialization t4 14 - - ms
+Internal Initialization t4 14 ms

 - 1. Delay between VDD and EXTCLK depends on customer devices, i.e. Xtal, Oscillator, and so on.
 There is no requirement on this from the sensor. - 2.
 Hard reset time is the minimum time required after power rails are settled.
 Ten clock cycles are required for the sensor itself, assuming all power rails are settled.
-In a circuit where Hard reset is performed by the RC circuit, then the RC time must include the all power rail settle time and Xtal.
+In a circuit where Hard reset is performed by the RC circuit, then the RC time must include the all power rail settle time and Xtal. - 3.
+The time for Patch Config SPI or Host, that is, t5, depends on the patches being applied.

-Figure 40: Power Down Sequence
+Figure 40.
+Power Down Sequence